Clinics & Services

 Our practice nurses, together with our doctors, run our Health Promotion Clinics.
 Appointments can be made for any of these at reception.

-Sister Chiles runs weekly asthma and COPD clinics.
+Sister Sanghera runs weekly asthma and COPD clinics.
 We advise all our asthmatic patients to visit this clinic at least annually for monitoring of medication, assessment of the disease and to ensure correct use of inhalers.
 The surgery will offer all asthma and COPD patients an annual check.

 Sister Hedworth runs weekly Diabetic Clinics.
 All diabetic patients are advised to attend this clinic at least annually in order that the disease may be monitored.
 The practice will also arrange for diabetic patients to undergo retinal screening and foot checks.
 The surgery will offer all diabetic patients an annual check.